OlyaIvanovs/expenses/LOG.md

     + find & bind function(s) from sqlite3 library

-26/05/2023
+# 26/05/2023
 + Add button to "Settings" page.
 We can add a new category by clicking on this button.

-29/05/2023
+# 29/05/2023
 + Category should be saved in db
 + Add 'delete' icon + removing category from db by clicking on it
 + Edit category name

-30/05/2023
+# 30/05/2023
-- Add confirmation while deleting category
++ Add confirmation while deleting category
++ Add table with transactions(Date/Description/Amount)

+# 31/05/2023
++ Add scroll bar
++ Limit text by line's width

+# 01/06/2023
++ Add button upload transactions
+- Add icons for transactions(Remove, Edit, More Info)
+- More info for transactions

 Next:
 categories:
 Task: Add rules for catgory.
 Remove rules.
 Edit rules
 Task: Choose color for category
+Task: Upload transactions

 Transactions:
 Task:
-Upload document with transactions
-Show transactions in table
-Give user a posibility to change category
+Show transactions in table(Add filter, Edit(change category, name, value)) Give user a posibility to change category
 Add note to transaction